NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Field: INSFULL: Flag: Is the wall fully insulated?

-This field uses “true” for fully insulated walls and “false” for insulation half way down the side wall from the grade line.
+This field uses "true" for fully insulated walls and "false" for insulation half way down the side wall from the grade line.

 ### SurfaceProps or GroundHeatTransfer:Basement:SurfaceProps Object